patooz/alx-higher_level_programming/0x08-python-more_classes/README.md

-4-rectangle.py - a function that returns a string representation of a rectangle 5-rectangle.py - a fuction that deletes a rectangle 6-rectangle.py - a function that prints a number of instances
+4-rectangle.py - a function that returns a string representation of a rectangle 5-rectangle.py - a fuction that deletes a rectangle 6-rectangle.py - a function that prints a number of instances 7-rectangle.py - a function that prints a symbol #